 www.legionofhonor.famsf.org

 For many locals, the Legion of Honor is their favorite affordable museum in San Francisco.
-Moreover, the museum holds arguably the finest permanent art collection in the entire city.
-In the first place, the Legion of Honor holds the majority of the city’s European art collection.
-That is to say that you’ll see paintings from Monet, Rembrandt, Renoir and van Gogh.
-For another, you can also see priceless sculptures, such as Rodin’s “The Thinker”.
-On the other hand, the museum is near the coast, which may be difficult to reach without a car.
-Nevertheless, there is plenty of free parking and a bus stop for Muni route 18.
-At the same time, you also have outstanding views of the Golden Gate Bridge.
-To be sure, if you walk a bit, you can see other attractions like Land’s End or China Beach.
+Moreover, the museum arguably holds the finest permanent art collection in the city.
+In the first place, the Legion of Honor has the majority of the city’s European art collection.
+That is to say that you’ll see paintings from Monet, Rembrandt, Renoir, and van Gogh.
+For another, you can also see priceless sculptures, such as Rodin’s “The Thinker.”

 Musée Mécanique